-A landlord who is attempting to evict a tenant in Alabama must carefully follow all of state rules and procedures governing the eviction process; otherwise, the eviction may not be valid.
-This article will explain the basics of Alabama state law on eviction proceedings.
+A landlord who is attempting to evict a tenant in Alabama must carefully follow all state rules and procedures governing the eviction process; otherwise, the eviction might not be valid.
+This article will explain the basics of Alabama eviction law.

-Generally, the landlord's first step in the eviction process is to terminate the lease or rental agreement with the tenant.
-This can only be done if the landlord has legal cause to evict the tenant.
-Alabama state law has defined legal cause as failure to pay rent, violation of the lease or rental agreement (including lying in the application process), and commission of certain illegal activity.
+Generally, the landlord's first step in the eviction process is to terminate the lease or rental agreement.
+This can only be done when the landlord has legal cause to evict the tenant.
+Alabama state law has defined legal cause as failure to pay rent, violation of the lease or rental agreement (including lying in the application process), and engagement in certain illegal activity.
 To terminate the lease, the landlord must first give the tenant notice.
 In Alabama, the landlord is required to give a seven-day notice in all of these situations.
 However, the tenant's options will vary depending on the reason they are receiving the notice.

-If a landlord does not have legal cause to evict a tenant, then the landlord must wait until the lease or rental agreement has expired before expecting the tenant to move.
-The landlord may still need to give the tenant written notice to move in some cases.
+When a landlord does not have legal cause to evict a tenant, the landlord must wait until the lease or rental agreement has expired before expecting the tenant to move.
+The landlord might still need to give the tenant written notice to move in some cases.

-If the landlord wishes to end a month-to-month tenancy but does not have legal cause to evict the tenant, then the landlord can give the tenant a 30-day written notice to vacate.
-This notice must inform the tenant that the tenancy will expire in 30 days and the tenant must move out of the rental unit by then (see Ala.
-Code § 35-9A-441).Alabama Notice Requirements to Terminate a Month-to-Month Tenancy has more information on this subject.
+When the landlord wishes to end a month-to-month tenancy but does not have legal cause to evict the tenant, then the landlord can give the tenant a 30-day written notice to vacate.
+This notice must inform the tenant that the tenancy will expire in 30 days and the tenant must move out of the rental unit by then.
+(Ala.
+Code § 35-9A-441.)

-A landlord may have a valid legal cause when evicting a tenant, but the tenant might still decide to fight the eviction.
+Even when a landlord has a valid legal cause to evict a tenant, the tenant might still decide to fight the eviction.
 The tenant could also have a valid legal defense to the eviction, such as the landlord evicting the tenant in retaliation or the landlord discriminating against the tenant.
 If the tenant decides to fight the eviction, this could increase the costs of the lawsuit and give the tenant more time to remain in the rental unit.
-For more information, see Tenant Defenses to Evictions in Alabama.

 The only way a landlord can remove a tenant from a rental unit is by winning an eviction lawsuit against the tenant.
 Even then, the landlord must not actually evict the tenant.
 That can only be done by a law enforcement officer with a court order.
-It is illegal for the landlord to force the tenant to move out of the rental unit, and the tenant can sue the landlord for trying.
-Illegal Eviction Procedures in Alabama has more information.
+It is illegal for the landlord to force the tenant to move out of the rental unit, and the tenant can sue the landlord for an illegal eviction.

 If the tenant leaves personal property behind in the rental unit after the tenant has been evicted, the landlord must store the personal property for up to 14 days.
-If the tenant does not claim the property during this time, then the landlord can dispose of the personal property, with no further liability to the tenant (see Ala.
-Code § 35-9A-423(d)).
-Handling a Tenant’s Abandoned Property in Alabama has more information for the landlord.
+If the tenant does not claim the property during this time, then the landlord can dispose of the personal property, with no further liability to the tenant.
+(Ala.
+Code § 35-9A-423(d).)